 The central column helps us compare the universe to a living body and grasp the meaning of “universe in a lotus stem”.
 In the below figure of the seven chakra in the body, the central column and the crown at the top of the head construct a lotus-like form.
 The lotus and the stem in the body are like the lotus and the stem in the universe.
 The lotus represents mahattattva and the body of Lord Brahma is constituted of mahattattva or moral principles—also called dharma.
 This dharma has four directions—East, West, North, and South—and the four Vedas (Rig-Veda, Sāma-Veda, Yajur-Veda, and Atharva-Veda) are uttered by the four “mouths” of Lord Brahma facing the four sides.

 If we exclude the lotus from this stem and the lotus form, we are left with the six chakras as shown in the figure above.
 Through these chakras, the energy alternates from one side to another.
 This alternating energy has two parts: (1) a right-handed part that moves anticlockwise and upwards, and (2) a left-handed part that moves clockwise and downward.
 The right-handed path is like unscrewing a screw and is called pingalā in the human body.
 The left-handed path is like screwing the screw and is called idā in the human body.
-We have previously discussed how the downward path is creativity where ideas are converted into details, while the upward path is the analysis where details are merged into an abstract idea.
+The downward path is creativity where an abstract idea is converted into details, while the upward path is cognition where details are merged into an abstract idea.
 Thus, when the universe is created, it is top-down.
 When the universe is annihilated it is bottom-up.

 Generally, the idā and pingalā are alternating energies, which means that creation and destruction are also alternating movements.
 The process of yoga is to make the energy flow in both idā and pingalā simultaneously which causes the sushumnā to be awakened, and this is called the awakening of the kundalini in the Aśtanga-Yoga system.
 The key point is that a person who has transcended the creation and annihilation movements is not part of the material universe’s cyclic transformations.